 Project Directory Structure

-The following is an example of a default project directory structure.
+Below is an example of a default project directory structure.
 Some files and directories are specific to the component type.
 For example, transformations are represented by native files.
 A more detailed description can be found in the chapters below.

-🟫 .env.local - contains Storage API token
+🟫 .env.local - contains the Storage API token

-🟫 .env.dist - template for .env.local
+🟫 .env.dist - template for ".env.local"

 πŸ“‚ .keboola - project metadata directory